Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Introduction

+Another approach is nodewise based.
 Note that nodewise regression based estimator of \cite{caner2019} uses sparsity of precision matrix of outcomes.
 Then residual nodewise regression estimator of \cite{caner2022} crucially depends on observed factors, and imposes sparse precision matrix of errors.
 Technique used in those papers cannot extend to hidden factors since observed factor structure in \cite{caner2022} uses OLS estimation which is not applicable to more complicated estimation problems such as hidden factor structure.
-Note that \cite{caner2019} has no factor structure and uses lasso based regression to estimate the precision matrix of outcomes.

-We also tie our results to signal-to-noise ratio aspect which is not available in \cite{caner2019}, \cite{caner2022} papers.
-We show that to get consistency of our estimators, signal-to-noise ratio should be larger than number of factors.
-Our method can be seen as a complementary approach to nodewise regression of \cite{mein2006}.
+Recently, \cite{cd2025} developed a new deep learning based precision matrix estimator.
+However, the estimator is consistent only when number of outcomes is less than or equal to sample size, which limits applications.
+We also tie our results to signal-to-noise ratio aspect which is not available in the studies of \cite{caner2019}, \cite{caner2022}.
+Our method does not impose sparsity like nodewise regression of \cite{mein2006}.
 Nodewise regression uses an $l_1$ norm based penalization to form the rows of the precision matrix.
 Doing so, the underlying assumption is the imposition of sparsity in the precision matrix which may be interpreted as a strong assumption.
+An excellent paper by \cite{fan2013} provides a statistical high-dimensional analysis of covariance matrix of outcomes via hidden factors based estimation.
+Similar to us, it also relies on hidden factors but uses a thresholding based principal components estimator for the covariance matrix, and then inverts this through SMW formula.
+The key difference is that our estimator is model estimation-free and uses hidden factors for consistency proof only.